 Virtual guitar amp sims are a great way to record guitar at home without breaking the bank.
 Most of us can’t afford multiple tube amps (or cabinets) nor do we have the space to keep them in a home studio.
 So, the next best thing is to find a virtual guitar amp plugin so you can dial in your tones cheaply and digitally (talk about a space saver!).
-You can even pair your virtual amp sim with a few of the best impulse responses to dial in a tone that’s perfect for the sound you’re looking for!
+You can even pair your virtual amp sim with a few of the best guitar impulse responses or the best bass impulse responses to dial in a tone that’s perfect for the sound you’re looking for!

 From the new to the old, the paid to the free, we’ll take a look at some of the best amp sims that are available in 2023!
 But first, we’ll dive into what virtual guitar amp simulator plugin VSTs (virtual studio technology) actually are.